 The first step on the way to success for the company or brand is creating an offer – be it a product, service, community, event or anything else – which somehow satisfies the needs of a target audience.
 And the next step is to inform the buyers or users about its benefits, and the problems it solves.
 There’s no way to jump over this step: without recognizable identity, even the excellent products or services risk getting lost in the ocean of their competitors.
 This is the issue when design can literally blaze a trail to profits with thoughtful and efficient branding.

 We have already shared case studies with the stories of creating logos and brand identity concepts for Ribbet, Passfold, Saily, SwiftyBeaver, Andre and Reborn.
-New story is about brand identity designed for Binned, the US-based cleaning service, supporting cleaner and healthier environment for the local community by washing and deodorizing the trash bins outdoors.
+The new story is about brand identity designed for Binned, the US-based cleaning service, supporting a cleaner and healthier environment for the local community by washing and deodorizing the trash bins outdoors.
 This time the task was designed to Tubik designer Arthur Avakyan.

 Create brand identity for trash bin cleaning service based in the US.